aclysma/hydrate/docs/authoring/custom-importers.md

 # Custom Importers

-In order to consume game data authored in other tools, such as blender or photoshop, exported data must be exported to disk and then imported to hydrate.
+In order to consume game data authored in other tools, such as blender or photoshop, exported data must be exported to disk in those tools and then imported to hydrate.
 Hydrate supports a wide range of import scenarios:

  - Single Source File -> Single Asset
    - Example: A .png file producing an image asset
  - Single Source File -> Multiple assets of different types
-   - Example: A GLTF file including textures, meshes, animations, etc.
+   - Example: A single GLTF file including textures, meshes, animations, etc.
- - Many source files -> single assets
+ - Many source files -> Multiple assets and a single artifact
-   - Technically, even in this case each file must produce an asset.
-However, the editor is capable of following paths from a single source file and importing an interconnected group of files in a single import.
-Build steps can walk across this data to produce sinle artifacts.
+   - Each file is individually imported as an asset.
+A builder can then gather data from multiple interconnected assets to produce a single artifact at runtime
    - Example: GLSL source code

 Imports generally happen for one of three reasons:
  - A file is drag and dropped into the editor
  - A file has changed and the user clicked a button to re-import
- - On initial load, any source files in a path-based data source will be automatically imported.
+ - On initial load, any source files in a path-based asset source will be automatically imported.

 ## Importer API